rjorton/OIE2023/README.md

 ivar will output some basic statistics to the screen such as:

 ```
-#DO NOT ENTER THIS - IT IS THE IVAR OUTPUT YOU SHOULD SEE
+#DO NOT ENTER THIS - IT IS AN EXAMPLE OF AN IVAR OUTPUT:
 Reference length: 29903
 Positions with 0 depth: 121
 Positions with depth below 10: 121
 ```

-and you should see our consensus sequence (CVR0258.fa) in the directory:
+and when it has finished (and your prompt returns) you should see our consensus sequence (S1.fa) in the directory:

 ```
 ls
 ```

-which you can view via the command line (again, we will be doing variants in later sessions):
+which you can view the sequence via the command line (we will be covering variants later):

 ```
-more CVR0258.fa
+more S1.fa
 ```

-### 1.2.3: Exercise: Generating Illumina consensus sequences yourself
+### 4.1: Exercise: Generating Illumina consensus sequences yourself

 There are three other samples in the Illumina data directory: